harvardinformatics/website/content/atac-seq-guidelines.md

 <td>Verbose mode</td>
 </tr></tbody></table>

-For more information about the parameters and options of NGmerge, please consult the [UserGuide](https://github.com/harvardinformatics/NGmerge/blob/master/UserGuide.pdf) that accompanies the [source code](https://github.com/harvardinformatics/NGmerge) on GitHub.
+For more information about the parameters and options of NGmerge, please consult the [UserGuide](https://github.com/harvardinformatics/NGmerge/blob/master/UserGuide.pdf) or [README](https://github.com/harvardinformatics/NGmerge/blob/master/README.md) that accompanies the [source code](https://github.com/harvardinformatics/NGmerge) on GitHub.

 For input files of 20 million paired reads, NGmerge should run in less than one hour on a single core, with minimal memory usage.
 Of course, the run-time will decrease with more cores (`-n`).